In this issue, we talk about the following:

 SQLZoo - It provides both tutorials and exercises, which is why it is equally helpful for someone just starting with SQL and programmers who know SQL but want some good practice to master it.

-SQL Tutorial at FreeCodeCamp - This SQL course has more than 7 million views, and I think it's Youtube’s most popular free SQL course.
+SQL Tutorial at FreeCodeCamp - This SQL course has more than 7 million views, and I think it's YouTube’s most popular free SQL course.

 PopSQL - is an exciting tool for collaborative SQL querying.
 It enables multiple users to share queries, store commonly used queries in a searchable library, and provide a visual interface for analysis.